 Download Kronos - Philosophical Journal - Volume I

 The annual Kronos Philosophical Journal (in English) was established in 2012 as a companion edition to the quarterly, to supplement it, yet without repeating the content of the Polish edition.
 The papers presented in the annual might be of interest to the readers from outside Poland, allowing them to familiarize themselves with the dynamic thought of contemporary Polish authors, as well as entirely new topics, rarely discussed by English speaking authors.
-One of the issues published so far contained passages from previously unknown lectures by Leo Strauss on Aristotle; another issue was dedicated to the Russian phenomenologist Gustav Shpet.
-The current issue deals with complex interactions between philosophy and literature, and the upcoming one will be dedicated to the contemporary reception of Martin Heidegger’s work.
+The community of contributors comprises both globally recognized academics and promising early-career researchers who pursue a variety of discourses and disciplines of contemporary humanities.
+Kronos Philosophical Journal publishes papers concerning philosophical and literary tradition, as well as translations, short essays and book reviews.
+Aiming at introducing works of important authors to English-speaking public, Kronos Philosophical Journal featured translations of texts by Gustav Shpet, Ernst Jünger, Sergio Quinzio and Franz Brentano.
+One of the issues published so far contained passages from previously unknown lectures by Leo Strauss on Aristotle, too.